chubble1/lis786-project/about.md

 ![CC image of herbs](https://i.ibb.co/ksWVfPGc/IMG-4035.jpg)

 When I'm not eating food, I'm a real life librarian as of May 2025, when I graduated with an MLIS degree.
 Yes, I love cookbooks!
 I need a better way to store mine.
 I am also a vegetarian, which heavily influences what I eat and what I enjoy eating \(obviously\).
 I became a vegetarian in 2017 as a New Year's resolution and never looked back.
 It really has been such a great experience for me.
 I made another site \(in another LIS class\) dedicated to different cheese sandwiches of my life.
-[Check it out here.](https://cookieandkate.com/love-real-food-cookbook/) In the meantime, check out my dishes from these three meal categories:
+[Check it out here\(The side nav is broken but use the nav in the footer!\).](https://chubble1.github.io/Final-Project/home) In the meantime, check out my dishes from these three meal categories:
 - Breakfast
 - Lunch
 - Dinner